eugene-blokhin/lxplug-network/README.md

 sudo apt-get uninstall lxplug-network
 ```

-Then, you can just double-click on the .deb file that we bult above.
+Then, you can just double-click on the .deb file that we built above.

 The installation is completed.
 Now you need to reboot your Raspberry Pi.